Home Car Shopping How Long Has a Dealership Had a Car?

 How Long Do Cars Usually Sit on the Lot?

-Many dealers don’t allow a car to sit unsold for more than 60-90 days because they have other avenues, such as auto auctions, to move aging inventory from their lots.
+Many dealers don’t allow a car to sit unsold for more than 60 to 90 days because they have other avenues, such as auto auctions, to move aging inventory from their lots.
+Popular models of new cars may sell faster, resulting in lower supply.
+Inventory data shows that Toyota and Honda stock fewer vehicles, and new car shoppers may experience low inventory on those vehicles.
+Overstocked vehicles may sit longer, and the likelihood of a better deal exists.

 Our Take